captn-hook/SimpleSearch/readme.md

 then, navigate to the [WebUI](http://localhost:3000/)

-all of your important settings are in Settings > Admin Settings
+all of your important settings are in Settings > Admin Settings > Models and Documents knowledge base and tools are under Workspace > Knowledge Base and Tools

 choose a model like [phi4](https://ollama.com/library/phi4) or [llama3.2:3b](https://ollama.com/library/llama3.2:3b)